ninchat/ninchat-api/api.md

 ### Queue attributes

+Privileged attributes are only visible to queue members and realm operators.
+Other attributes are visible to everyone.

 - `capacity` : integer (writable by queue members)

 	Maximum number of allowed users in queue at a given time.